rich-junwang/rich-junwang.github.io/content/posts/tech/distributed_training/distributed_optimizer/index.md

 math: true
 ---

+In this blog, we talk about distributed optimizer implementation.
+The discussion here is mostly based on Megatron-LM.

 ## Adam Optimizer
 Adaptive moment estimation is an algorithm to compute the adaptive learning rate for each parameters.
 It consists two parts: first-order momentum which is exponentially decaying average (moving average) of gradient and second-order momentum (variance, which controls adaptive learning rate) which is exponentially decaying average of squared gradient.